caermeglaeddyv/ansible-role-cfssl/README.md

 Ansible role: CFSSL
 =========

-This role is used to install cfssl cluster.
+This role is used to generate cfssl profiles and certificates.

 For now, it does the following:
 - generates cfssl root CA and server certificates